kakaroto/Beyond20/docs/update.md

 2.4.3
 ===

-Oups, a small (but critical) bug slipped through 2.4.2 released earlier today.
-This should fix it along with a couple of other small bugs discovered.
-See release notes below for what's new in today's releases.
-2.4.2
-===

 I'm really excited about this Beyond20 update, as it adds a feature I've been wanting to add for a long time.

 While this is marked as 2.4.2, which means it's a "minor" update, it's actually got some really major features, like the ability to roll from source books and classes pages, and a newly added support for roll tables (give the treasure tables in the DMG a try)!